https://www.deakin.edu.au/__data/assets/image/0006/2870691/9992_950x475_Woman-Working-Assisted-Reproduction-Lab.jpg

 This research project is being funded through a $4,995,434 grant from the Australian Government’s $20 billion Medical Research Future Fund (MRFF), through its Applied Artificial Intelligence Research in Health Investment program.

-Professor Venkatesh is one of the top 15 women working in artificial intelligence in the world.
-Her A2I2 team on this project are Associate Professor Sunil Gupta, Associate Professor Santu Rana, Associate Professor Truyen Tran, Dr Thomas Quinn, Professor Kon Mouzakis (A2I2 Co-Director) and Professor Rajesh Vasa.
+Alongside Professor Venkatesh, Deakin’s research is jointly led by Scientia Professor Helen Christensen AO, Director of the Black Dog Institute.
+Professor Venkatesh, one of the top 15 women working in artificial intelligence globally, is supported by her A2I2 team on this project, including Associate Professor Sunil Gupta, Associate Professor Santu Rana, Associate Professor Truyen Tran, Dr. Thomas Quinn, Professor Kon Mouzakis (A2I2 Co-Director) and Professor Rajesh Vasa.